AcademySoftwareFoundation/EncodingGuidelines/EncodeDNXHD.md

 ### OP1a MXF

-This is appropriate for deliveries where this only a video compoent, not a mixed format.
+This is appropriate for deliveries where this only a video component, not a mixed format.

 <!---
-name: test_prores444_mxf
+name: test_dnxhd_op1a_mxf
 sources:
 - sourceimages/chip-chart-1080-16bit-noicc.png.yml
 comparisontest: